 How do 3D & 4D scans differ from 2D scans?

 2D, 3D and 4D ultrasound scans all use sound waves to generate an image of your baby.
-But, unlike 2D scans, 3D and 4D scans are able to capture three-dimensional images of your baby.
+But unlike 2D scans, 3D and 4D scans are able to capture three-dimensional images of your baby.
 A 3D scan is a still image and a 4D scan captures a video showing your baby moving around inside the womb.

-At First Encounters, our 4D scans are available from 24-32 weeks.
+Our 4D scans are available from 24 to 32 weeks.
 You and up to six guests can watch your unborn baby in motion.
 All of our 4D scans are displayed onto a large HD LED screen in our spacious scanning room while we capture stunning 3D photographs for you to keep.
-We also provide aPhoto2fone™ service that gives you an easy-to-access digital copy of your scan images.

-If you want to find out what else is included in our 4D Bonding and Reassurance Scans, or if you want to book in for a 16-week Gender Scan, then please visit our website to find out more information and book yours today.
+If you want to find out what else is included in our 4D Bonding & Reassurance Scans, or if you want to book in for a 16-week Gender Scan, then please visit our website to find out more information and book yours today.

 Book a Scan Contact First Encounters